FEASTS

 Aug 2022-Aug 2023, observations 2023.

-• The team is going to map 15-20 well-resolved nearby galaxies, which have characteristic RHI>3FWHM the PSF of FAST, or have signature of extended but unconfirmed HI in the literature.
+• The team mapped 15-20 well-resolved nearby galaxies, which have characteristic RHI>3FWHM the PSF of FAST, or have signature of extended but unconfirmed HI in the literature.
 All these galaxies have existing interferometric HI images.

 Aug 2021-Aug 2022, observations 2022.